-In the proposed identification method, we employed five key components, i.e., WL features, FMD features, spatial synchronization features, bicubic interpolation of $8 \times 8$ feature maps, and energy constraint.
+In the proposed identification method, we employed five key components, i.e., WL features, FMD features, SS features, bicubic interpolation of 8×8 feature maps, and energy constraint.
 WL features reflect the EMG standard deviation, representing the temporal characteristics of HD-sEMG biometric template.
-FMD and spatial synchronization features characterize HD-sEMG signals in spectral domain and spatial domain, respectively.
+FMD and SS features characterize HD-sEMG signals in spectral domain and spatial domain, respectively.
 The temporal-spectral-spatial domain features can provide sufficient information of user's identity.

 Bicubic interpolation can also contribute to a higher identification accuracy.
 Possible explanations fall into two parts.
-First, bicubic interpolation can increase the spatial resolution of $8 \times 8$ feature maps constructed by signals in each channel of the $8 \times 8$ HD-sEMG electrode array, adding to predictable information and robustness of related features.
-Second, through bicubic interpolation, interpolated values are given by taking all their neighbor values into consideration at the same time, further suppressing noises to a certain extent.
-The results obtained in this work indicate the high potential of super resolution (SR) technique [26] in HD-sEMG applications.
-Advanced SR techniques have been applied to improve resolutions of medical images [27].
-HD-sEMG as a type of medical images reflecting muscle activation pattern, is expected to provide more sufficient information using SR algorithms.
+First, bicubic interpolation can increase the spatial resolution of 8×8 feature maps constructed by signals in each channel of the 8×8 HD-sEMG electrode array, adding to predictable information and robustness of related features.
+Second, through bicubic interpolation, interpolated values are given by taking all their neighbor values into consideration at the same time, further suppressing noise to a certain extent.
+The results obtained in this work indicate the high potential of super resolution (SR) technique [29] in HD-sEMG applications.
+Advanced SR techniques have been applied to improve resolution of medical images [30].
+HD-sEMG is a type of medical image reflecting muscle activation patterns, and is expected to benefit from SR algorithms.

-Energy constraint can balance the contribution of each constituent feature vector.
+An energy constraint can balance the contribution of each constituent feature vector.
 Simply concatenating constituent feature vectors with different lengths without energy constraint, the classifier may distribute uniform attention to each element in the combined feature vector.
-Therefore, the constituent feature vector with a longer length (e.g., the spatial synchronization features in our work) will dominate in the classification procedure because it can gather more attention with more elements.
-Applying an energy constraint technique can assign more attention to those element corresponding to the constituent feature vector with a relatively shorter length.
+Therefore, the constituent feature vector with a longer length (e.g., the SS features in our work) will dominate in the classification procedure because it can gather more attention with more elements.
+Applying an energy constraint technique can assign more attention to those elements corresponding to the constituent feature vector with a relatively shorter length.
 Accordingly, the contribution of each constituent feature vector can be balanced.
-Recently, attention mechanism-based neural network [28] has attracted enormous interest in a wide range of machine learning fields.
-Properly assigning attention to different features can contribute to a better performance.
+Recently, attention mechanism-based neural networks [31] have attracted enormous interest in a wide range of machine learning fields.
+Properly assigning attention to different features can contribute to better performance.

-B. Comparison with Other Modalities
+B. Comparison With Other Modalities

 Noncancelability and cross-application invariance are two natural flaws of traditional biometric modalities.
 Another hidden privacy risk arising from these natural flaws is that users may be tracked if several companies or organizations collude and share their biometric databases.
-Previous studies have described efforts to address these flaws via secure schemes to protect biometric templates [29], [30].
+Previous studies have described efforts to address these flaws via secure schemes to protect biometric templates [32], [33].
 The main strategy is to employ a one-way function to transform the original biometric template to an encrypted one.
 The transformed template, instead of the original one, is stored in the database.
 Different applications use different transformation functions.
 In most cases, it is impossible or computationally difficult to recover the original biometric template using a transformed one.
 Further, if the transformed template is compromised, users can re-enroll the new biometric template using a new transformation function.
 However, the original templates of many traditional biometrics are not confidential.
-For instance, DNA [4], face [5], gait [31] and fingerprint [6] can be captured via lost hair, highresolution photography, depth camera and any touched surfaces, respectively.
+For instance, DNA [4], face [5], gait [34] and fingerprint [6] can be captured via lost hair, high-resolution photography, depth camera and any touched surfaces, respectively.
 Once the original biometric template is stolen, it is compromised forever in all applications.

-The proposed HD-sEMG biometric modality can overcome these flaws, owing to both diversity and unobservability.
-First, the HD-sEMG biometric patterns vary sensitively with diverse entry modes at users' choices so that users can enroll and login to different accounts representing different identities using different entry modes.
-Second, the users' entry modes to login to different accounts via muscle isometric contraction are unobservable so that impostors have no way to match the accounts with entry modes.
-HD-sEMG promises to be employed as a cancelable and cross-application discrepant biometric modality in real life scenarios.
-Comparisons between HD-sEMG and other widely studied biometric modalities in more aspects are summarized in Table.
-III and elaborated as follows.
+The proposed HD-sEMG biometric modality can overcome these flaws, owing to both diversity and difficulty to observe.
+First, the HD-sEMG biometric patterns vary sensitively with diverse entry modes at users' choices so that users can enroll and login to different accounts representing different identities using